The lack of representation of girls and women in STEM-related careers is regularly reported on the news and social media.

 - Only 1.4% of Nobel Physics Prize winners have been female

 Moreover, the absence of women in STEM careers has a global impact, as The World Bank points out in this blog post:

-‘the fact that women are not entering these fields of study or working in these sectors and occupations means that talent is being misused and that economics are less productive than they could be.’
+‘The fact that women are not entering these fields of study or working in these sectors and occupations means that talent is misused and that economics are less productive than they could be.’– The World Bank

 There are plenty of ways to bring female role models into your classroom.
 Here are some ideas: